sandesh2000/UltraMagnus--Automated-Menu/README.md

 * Docker containers configuration
 * AWS services

-We built a menu-driven program in python that can be useful in automation for the above-mentioned technologies.
+We have created a menu-driven program in python that can be useful in automation for the above-mentioned technologies.
 This menu program can setup multiple advanced confifurations,but the code  is written in such a way that it can be understood even by the people who don’t have prior knowledge about these technologies.

 ##  *Prerequisites*
 ###  1. VirtualBox or VmWare for Virtualization-https://www.virtualbox.org/